-When the assailant is profiled as being high risk, CAIN members will investigate the assailant outside of Google+ or the host social networking site to assess if they are actively involved in cybercriminal and/or deviant behaviors requiring law enforcement intervention.
+When the assailant is profiled as being high risk, CAIN members will investigate the assailant outside of the host social networking site to assess if they are actively involved in cybercriminal and/or deviant behaviors requiring law enforcement intervention.
 CAIN also disseminates internet safety and cyber attack prevention information relevant to online users of all ages.

 For anyone new to learning about the Dark Side of Cyberspace, following just one of them will quickly educate you on how iPredators & iPredator Bridge online users conduct themselves in cyberspace.
-Not that I needed verification for my own theoretical postulates, but these young G+ users have proven that iPredators can be any age, race, gender, socio-economic status or sexual orientation.
+Not that I needed verification for my own theoretical postulates, but these young online users users have proven that iPredators can be any age, race, gender, socio-economic status or sexual orientation.

 CAIN MEMBER GUIDELINES

 CAIN (Cyber Attack Investigation Network) is a volunteer group of online users who help other online users that are cyberstalked, cyberbullied, internet trolled, sexually solicited, cyber harassed, exploited and defamed.
 In addition to helping online users, CAIN actively searches for those who meet criteria for iPredator.
-If the assailant(s) is an iPredator, they are reported, blocked and monitored until G+ deletes and bans their profile.
-If the assailant is profiled as being high risk, iPredator Inc. will investigate the assailant outside of G+ to assess if they are actively involved in cybercriminal and/or deviant behaviors requiring law enforcement intervention.
+If the assailant(s) is an iPredator, they are reported, blocked and monitored until the platform deletes and bans their profile.
+If the assailant is profiled as being high risk, iPredator Inc. will investigate the assailant outside of the platform to assess if they are actively involved in cybercriminal and/or deviant behaviors requiring law enforcement intervention.
 CAIN also disseminates internet safety and cyber attack prevention information relevant to online users of all ages.

 - Please do not engage in online deception, impersonation or entrapment unless approved by CAIN’s owner, Michael Nuccitelli, Psy.D.